All4Labels/website/cookie/KgROpt.md

 ---
 layout: co
 permalink: /cookie/KgROpt
-content1: Wenn jeder an sich denkt
+content1: Wenn jeder an sich denkt, ist an alle gedacht.
-content2: undefined
+content2: When everyone thinks of themselves, everyone is thought of.
 ---